andraspatka/free-genai-bootcamp-2025/writing-practice/Tech-Specs.md

   - a letter score using the S Rank to score
   - a description of whether the attempt was accurarte to the english sentence and suggestions.
-There will be a button called "Next Question" when clicked it will it generate a new question and place the app into Practice State
+There will be a button called "Next Question" when clicked it will it generate a new question and place the app into **Practice State**

 ## Sentence Generator LLM Prompt
 Generate a simple sentence using the following word: {{word}}
-The grammer should be scoped to JLPTN5 grammer.
+The grammer should be scoped to Italian CEFR A1 grammer.
-You can use the following vocabulary to construct a simple setnence:
+You can use the following vocabulary to construct a simple sentence:
 - simple objects eg. book, car, ramen, sushi
 - simple verbs, to drink, to eat, to meet
 - simple times eg. tommorrow, today, yesterday